LohithaVedullapalli/Automatic-Power-Factor-Correction-Using-Arduino/README.md

 4. Adding capacitors compensates reactive power and improves the power factor.
 5. The **LCD displays the current power factor status and active capacitor stages**.
 6. The entire behavior is verified through **Proteus simulation**.

-> ⚠ Note:
-> This project uses a **simulation-level approximation** of power factor suitable for Proteus-based demonstrations.
-It emphasizes automation and control logic rather than high-precision power system analysis.

 ---

 ## 📂 Repository Contents